MidasLamb/CSSchedule/README.md

 ## About the author

-This repository is created and maintained by Midas Lambrechts, Computer Science student at KU Leuven.
+This repository is created and maintained by Midas Lambrichts, Computer Science student at KU Leuven.
 Contributions to this repository are welcomed in the form of pull requests.